fake-name/UniversalArchiveInterface/README.md

 iterable, while `zipfile` does not.
 The `rarfile` library also returns paths with double-back-slashes (`\\`) instead of single forward slashes (`/`) for path separators, though it accepts and works fine with forward-slash delimiters.
-Therefore, the iterator internally replaces all double-backslashs in `rarfile` internal paths with forward-slashes.
+Therefore, the iterator internally replaces all double-backslashes in `rarfile` internal paths with forward-slashes.